-- Workers will not take possession of any substances that they think may be a non-prescribed controlled drug unless it is to destroy it or pass it on to the police. - Workers will not pass such substances back to the client, unless there are exceptional circumstances such as fears for personal safety.
+Workers will not take possession of any substances that they think may be a non-prescribed controlled drug or an NPS unless it is to destroy it or pass it on to the police.
+Sample Drugs Policy - High Tolerance: v8.2

+• Workers will not pass such substances back to the client, unless there are exceptional circumstances such as fears for personal safety.

-There should be no reason for any workers to take possession of a controlled drug unless it is to hand it in for disposal or to destroy it themselves.
+There should be no reason for any workers to take possession of a controlled drug or an NPS unless it is to hand it in for disposal or to destroy it themselves.